 If you have shower:

-It’s no problem if there are no bathtubs in your home.
+It’s okay if there are no bathtubs in your home.
 You can choose a larger portable bath and place it in a shower.
 If your baby can sit up unsupported, he’ll be able to splash around in his comfortable bath and the water will fall into the shower.
 Bathing him in the shower is very simple; you must first place a non-slip mat so that his bathtub won’t move.
 When the tub is placed safely, fill the tub with warm water and check the temperature with your elbow or inside part of your wrist.
 Try to wear comfortable clothes; you’ll have to crouch down and sit on the floor.
 It is very important to never take your eyes off your baby; accidents can happen in seconds.
-So if for some reason you have to leave your little one first take him out of the bathtub, cover him with his towel, put him in a safe place and then attend to anything else.
-Bath time is a great way to start getting into a sleep routine, so try to make a pleasant time and show much love.
+So if for some reason you have to leave your little one, first take him out of the bathtub, cover him with his towel, put him in a safe place, and then attend to anything else.
+Bath time is a great way to start a sleep routine, so try to make it a pleasant time and show a lot of love.

-“Learning words is an important skill that provides a foundation for children’s ability to achieve academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.
+“Learning words is an important skill that provides a foundation for children’s ability to succeed academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.

-You can also choose toys that he can only use if he’s sitting down in the tub.
-If he stands up, the toys are taken away.
+You can also establish that he can only use the toys if he’s sitting down in the tub.
+If he stands up, the toys will be taken away.

 Avoid exposing your baby to direct sunlight.
-Try not to go out with your baby between 10 am and 4 pm, but if you have to, dress your baby with fresh, cotton clothing that covers his arms and legs.
-Don’t forget his hat and try to walk under the shade so that your baby has the least possible exposure to the sun.
+Try not to go out with your baby between 10 am and 4 pm, but if you have to, dress him with fresh, cotton clothing that covers his arms and legs.
+Don’t forget his hat and try to walk under the shade so that he has the least possible exposure to the sun.

-4. Make sure your baby is not exposed to harsh chemicals, like in some soaps and detergents.
-There is no need to buy special detergents; however, always make sure to completely rinse out all clothes and items that can be in contact with your baby.
-During these first months, it is advisable to wash your baby’s clothes separately from yours.
+Make sure your baby is not exposed to harsh chemicals, like the ones present in some soaps and detergents.
+There is no need to buy special detergents; however, always make sure to rinse out all clothes and items that can come in contact with your baby’s skin.
+During these first months, it is advisable to wash his clothes separately from yours.
 After the first four months, you can combine them with the rest of the family’s clothes, but always make sure they are rinsed thoroughly.

 Finally, it’s important to mention that your baby’s skin has a natural layer of protection so it doesn’t require moisturizers and creams.
-If you notice that his skin has become dry, you can use some unscented baby lotion on the affected area.
-Continue applying it only when necessary.
+If you notice that his skin has become dry, you can use some unscented baby lotion on the affected area and apply it only when necessary.